In 2008, we began baking for a simple reason: to share the joy of bread with friends who couldn't eat it.

 No gluten.
 No preservatives.
 No exceptions.

-All of our baked goods are crafted from a mix of gluten-free flours for the flavours and textures you’d find in old-world gourmet bread.
+All of our loaves and buns are baked from a mix of gluten-free flours for the flavours and textures you’d find in old-world gourmet bread.
 Because we only use a handful of wholesome ingredients, each one makes a big difference.
-From white beans to cinnamon, our products are packed with nutrition, taste and not much else.
-That’s what we mean by deliciously simple.
+From white beans to cinnamon, our products are packed with nutrition, taste and not much else, so that everyone can enjoy them.

-Our dedicated gluten-free bakery allows us to meet the growing demand for our breads without compromising the highest level of consumer safety and quality.
-Whether made fresh to order for our customers or delivered to exceptional stores across Canada, every batch is baked with love.
+Our dedicated gluten-free bakery lets us bake enough bread for all without compromising the highest levels of safety and quality.
+Whether made fresh to order for our fans or delivered to exceptional stores across Canada, every batch is baked with love.

 White Bean Flour: Rich in Minerals